fahmidur/http-bench-1/README.md

 On the y-axis we are plotting the number requests per second over a 5 second test duration, reported by `go-wrk`.

-These tests are not run at the same time, they are run sequentially so that each server has the full run of the test machine.
+These tests are not run at the same time, they are run sequentially so that each server implementation has the full run of the test machine.
 Once again, we encourage you to run your own benchmarks.

-## Running The Tests Yourself

-### Requirements

-* Boost v1.85.0
-* Ruby >= v3.2.1
-* Rake >= v13.1.0

-### Steps

-* Make sure you have Boost v1.85.0 installed on some known path.
-* Configure the file `c_cpp_properties.json` in each of the implementation directories.
-For an example of how this file is structured see the file `c_cpp_properties.json.sample`
-* Run `rake bench` -- this will run the benchmark and generate a graph in the `./report` directory.